Leah Kagasa: 2016 Miss Uganda pageant

 During the 2016 Miss Uganda competition, Kagasa beat about 20 other contestants to win the crown.
 She was crowned by Zahara Nakiyaga, the 2015 Miss Uganda.
 In 2017, there was no Miss Uganda contest and Kagasa continued as Miss Uganda until the 2018 Miss Uganda contest in August 2018.
 Besides winning the beauty pageant, Kagasa was also voted "Miss Popularity".

 During the two years that she served as Miss Uganda, she has participated in several community development projects, including a clean water campaign with UNAA Causes, an American-Ugandan non-profit based in the United States.
 Other campaigns have include the "Kick Malaria out of Uganda" with the Uganda Ministry of Health, and others.

 Miss World 2016

-Leah Kagasa represented Uganda at the Miss World 2016, in Washington DC, United States of America.
+Leah Kagasa represented Uganda at the Miss World 2016, in Washington, D.C., United States.